AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

     - In our target platform, this is
       2\ :sup:`128`  = 3.40282366920938463463 x 10\ :sup:`38`.

-Attribute: :ada:`'Digits`
+Attribute: :ada:`Digits`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-:ada:`'Digits` is an attribute that returns the requested decimal precision of a floating-point subtype.
+:ada:`Digits` is an attribute that returns the requested decimal precision of a floating-point subtype.
 Let's see an example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Numerics.Floating_Point_Types.Digits